WennderSantos/wenndersantos.github.io/_posts/2017-09-02-some-steps-for-a-happy-tfs-migration.md

 First, you need to download the .ISO version of the update.

-Second, your update can't depend on third part software.
+Second, your update can't depend on third party software.
 For example, imagine a scenario where your update will install the search code feature.
 This feature depends on JRE and the installation won't download this software.
 Look, you will see an alert like this:
 ![Warning server without internet]({{ site.baseurl }}/assets/img/steps-tfs-migration/warning-server-without-internet.PNG)

-And if you try to install features that depends on third part software, you will see an error like this:
+And if you try to install features that depends on third party software, you will see an error like this:
 ![Error server without internet]({{ site.baseurl }}/assets/img/steps-tfs-migration/error-server-without-internet.png)

 It's possible to install the update dependencies separately.
 So, you can download it using another computer.